jowharshamshiri/Janus/PROTOCOL.md

 ## Overview

-The Unix Socket API Protocol provides a standardized approach to inter-process communication using **connectionless Unix domain datagram sockets (SOCK_DGRAM)** with JSON-based messaging, comprehensive security validation, and stateless communication patterns.
+The Janus Protocol provides a standardized approach to inter-process communication using **connectionless Unix domain datagram sockets (SOCK_DGRAM)** with JSON-based messaging, comprehensive security validation, and stateless communication patterns.
 This specification ensures compatibility across multiple programming language implementations while maintaining the simplicity and efficiency of connectionless communication.

 ## Table of Contents